wesabe/ssu/README.md

 package manager (e.g. `apt-get`).
 If you're on OS X you can use the bundled rake task:

-    ssu$ rake xulrunner
-    # If you're on Mac OS X, run this too:
     ssu$ rake build:dev

 That'll install it if it's not installed and tell you the version you